 For assets and liabilities that are recognized in the consolidated financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by reassessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
-During the years ended December 31, 2023, 2022 and 2021, there were no transfers between Level 1 and Level 2 fair value measurements.
+During the years ended December 31, 2024 and 2023, there were no transfers between Level 1 and Level 2 fair value measurements.

-19. Financial instruments (continued)
+18. Financial instruments (continued)

-(a) Risks arising from financial instruments and risk management
+(b) Risks arising from financial instruments and risk management